 BCA has completed the first phase of its review on lift safety regulations.
-The new measures to enhance lift reliability and safety include the introduction of outcome-based maintenance regime, and a more robust Permit-to-Operate system which took effect in July 2016.
+The new measures to enhance lift reliability and safety include the introduction of outcome-based maintenance regime, and a more robust Permit-to-Operate system which will take effect in July 2016.

 Lift owners and lift contractors who carried out the most recent servicing work on the lift are also required to inform BCA as soon as possible, when an incident involving death or injury, or malfunction of safety critical components occurs.

 Formed in January 2017, the Lift and Escalator Sectoral Tripartite Committee (STC) comprises representatives from the industry association, unions, government agencies, lift service buyers and providers.
 The STC looks into initiatives to attract, develop and retain Singaporean talents and professionals in the lift and escalator sector.
 They have since developed a set of recommendations for the lift industry to build up a strong core workforce that would ensure the lifts in Singapore are well-maintained.